allisonedwards/HarloweMacroMocks/README.md

 # Mocks For Harlowes' Macros Module

+NOTE: Deprecated in favour on the simple and intended to be more complete HarloweMocks repo.

 ## Purpose

 The aim of this package id to provide 'empty', or more accurately